 26. Jacksonville Jaguars

 The Jacksonville Jaguars don’t seem intent on using Travis Hunter a lot at cornerback this season.
 That’s a shame because he would’ve been the missing piece for this unit.
 Jacksonville also didn’t adequately address defensive tackle in the 2025 NFL Draft or free agency.
 As for the secondary, a lot is riding on second-year cornerback Jarrian Jones moving to the boundary, along with Tyson Campbell having a rebound year.
-The best-case scenario is a top-15 defense, but the likelihood of reaching that is low.
+The best-case scenario is a top-15 defense, but the likelihood of reaching that is low since Hunter will be playing receiver a lot more than he does corner.

 27. Las Vegas Raiders

 Our concern with the Las Vegas Raiders defense centers on the secondary.
 Eric Stokes, a former first-round pick, has allowed a 100-plus QB rating when targeted over the last three seasons, and fellow corners Jakorian Bennett and Darnay Holmes aren’t that much better.
 Las Vegas also lost Robert Spillane, who at the very least provided stable play at linebacker.
-We do like a Raiders defensive front with Maxx Crosby, Christian Wilkins and a healthy Malcolm Joonce, but there’s not a starter in the secondary who we trust for Las Vegas.
+We do like a Raiders defensive front with Maxx Crosby, Christian Wilkins and a healthy Malcolm Koonce, but there’s not a starter in the secondary who we trust for Las Vegas.
+To make matters worse, Wilkins’ foot injury is lingering into the summer.

 28. Atlanta Falcons